Unforgettablepl/PersonalWebsite/content/achievements.md

 ## SPOI

 I am one of the founders of the Shortest Path to IOI (SPOI) Mentorship Program ([website](https://spoi.org.in), [announcement](https://codeforces.com/blog/entry/132041)).
+I have also raised **USD 11,500** for this.
 We provide free training for the Indian Informatics Olympiads, and have a big community with over 300 members.
 It is the only program in India of its kind.

 ---